 Current Vacancies

-Hours: 36 hours per week, Monday-Friday, 9am-5p
+Hours: 36 hours per week (9am-5pm)

-Contract: Permanent (Full-Time)
+Contract: Permanent Full-Time

 Purpose of the role:

-IMHA Advocacy Worker – Job Description and Person Specification
+Facilities Officer Job Description & Person Specification

 Mind in Croydon is an equal opportunities employer.
 No job applicant or employee will be discriminated against on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation.